-You should never use a menstrual cup to deal with post partum bleeding.
-Post delivery the vagina may be swollen and bruised.
+You should never use a menstrual cup to deal with postpartum bleeding.
+Post-delivery the vagina may be swollen and bruised.
 Inserting a cup at this time may be very discomforting.
-Secondly, the mouth of cervix is still open and takes few weeks to return to normal shape.
+Secondly, the mouth of the cervix is still open and takes few weeks to return to normal shape.
 Infection is still a concern for weeks after you give birth.
 It is also unlikely that your muscles will be strong enough to keep it in place just yet.
-Doing pelvic floor exercises - Kegel exercises, can help to increase the strength of your pelvic floor muscles to provide more support to your vagina and other pelvic organs.
+Doing pelvic floor exercises - Kegel exercises can help to increase the strength of your pelvic floor muscles to provide more support to your vagina and other pelvic organs.
 This can improve your ability to successfully use a cup after childbirth.

 Can I use it in pre-menopausal years when the flow is high and irregular?

-1. What is used for an implant is a silicone gel or liquid,which is enclosed in a thin plastic based film, whereas silicone cups are made from a molded platinum cured silicone rubber.
+1. What is used for an implant is a silicone gel or liquid, which is enclosed in a thin plastic-based film, whereas silicone cups are made from a moulded platinum cured silicone rubber.

 2. Implant silicone gel is not a cured material and is thus shapeless and can move or get squeezed, whereas silicone cups are in final cured condition and cannot degenerate unless subjected to mechanical damage or heat above 500 degrees C.

 3. The film encasing of the implanted gel can fail and gel mixed with blood and other body tissue.
 This was the issue with the implants, whereas the cup material is inert and cannot mix with blood or any other blood cells.